Biosketch

 Since 2011, federal law has prohibited NASA from using NASA funds to participate, collaborate, or coordinate bilaterally in any way with the People’s Republic of China (PRC) or any PRC-owned company – including PRC universities and research institutions (Public Law 117-103, sec.
 526).
 NASA does not consider this restriction a prohibition on the participation of Chinese nationals.
 In 2012, NASA published Grant Information Circular 12-01A implementing restrictions on funding activities with the PRC.

 The university must certify compliance with this restriction for each NASA proposal and/or award.
-Therefore, any Ohio State employee seeking funding from NASA must complete the NASA Certification Form before submitting a NASA proposal.
+Therefore, any Ohio State employee seeking or receiving funding from NASA must annually complete the NASA Certification Form.

 Guidance for Ohio State Researchers